sensu/sensu-docs/content/sensu-go/6.1/plugins/supported-integrations/wavefront.md

 The Sensu Wavefront Handler plugin is a Sensu [handler][1] that sends Sensu metrics to Wavefront via a proxy, which allows you to store, instrument, and visualize Sensu metrics data in an Wavefront database.

 {{% notice note %}}
-**NOTE**: The Sensu Wavefront Handler plugin is an example of Sensu's metrics processing and storage integrations.
+**NOTE**: The Sensu Wavefront Handler plugin is an example of Sensu's status and metrics processing and storage integrations.
 To find more integrations, search [Bonsai, the Sensu asset index](https://bonsai.sensu.io/).
 {{% /notice %}}